parmar-prashant/shopping-cart-frontend/README.md

-# The Big Phone Store - Front Test Project
+# The Big Phone Store - Frontend Test Project

 This project uses Vue 3, Tailwind CSS framework with no external libraries.